boutroslab/HTSvis/README.md

 </br>
 </br>
 ## Additional notes
+### macOS user should have the current version of Xcode Command Line Tools installed.
+### Linux user should have r-devel or r-base-dev installed.
 ### Windows user might have to manually install the following packages and the current version of RTools
-### macOS user should have the current version of Xcode Command Line Tools installes
-### Linux user should have r-devel or r-base-dev installed.
 ```
 install.packages("miniUI")
 install.packages("shinyjs")